 Is short-term health insurance a good option if you've been laid off?

 But between Medicaid expansion and the provisions in the American Rescue Plan that provide larger and more widely available premium subsidies, and ensure people receiving unemployment compensation in 2021 can get a free silver plan, there should be very few people who have to turn to short-term health insurance.
-In fact, the COVID-related enrollment window in 2021, which runs through August 15 in most states, is an excellent opportunity for people with short-term health insurance to switch to ACA-compliant coverage and take advantage of the newly-available subsidies in the American Rescue Plan.
+And the COVID-related enrollment window in 2021, which continued through August 15 in most states (but is still ongoing after that in a handful of states), provided an excellent opportunity for people with short-term health insurance to switch to ACA-compliant coverage and take advantage of the newly-available subsidies in the American Rescue Plan.